 Pictures of starving children can tug at your heartstrings.
 Living conditions in third world countries can be wretched.
 Every three days, hunger kills as many people as would a small nuclear bomb.
 Maybe you've sent money somewhere because such a need touched you.
 Even while mailing your check, however, you wished that your church was doing something to meet that need.

 What services should Nazarene Compassionate Ministries be providing?
-Feeding programs?
+Food for the hungry?
 Public health?
 Sanitation?
-Potable water supplies?
+Clean drinking water?
 Economic development?
 Road building?
 Agriculture?
 Good news.
 We're doing all that.

-In more than 145 world areas, evangelism is our primary thrust.
+In more than 160 world areas, evangelism is our primary thrust.
 As we herald the Good News, we find ourselves compelled by Christ's love to reach out to people with physical needs.
 That's part of our Wesleyan heritage.
-As a result, we're probably involved in almost anything you want to give to.
+As a result, we Nazarenes are probably\ involved in almost anything you want to give to.
 Nazarene Compassionate Ministries money has even gone into places like Ethiopia, Poland, and Armenia, before we even had established congregations there.

 Our Compassionate Ministries funds are handled a little differently.
 Some administrative costs are taken out of these offerings.
 Even then, our fund-raising costs are minimal.
 For one thing, most fund-raising is done by volunteers from local NMI groups.
 More than that, World Evangelism Fund pays many of the administrative expenses of running Nazarene programs.
 Missionary salaries are just one example of this.
 Why pay those costs again?
 Funnel your giving through the Church of the Nazarene.
 Don't pay administrative costs twice!